Emman-B/OTSecret/README.md

 - Creating password-protected secrets
 - Retrieving secret messages when providing a password
 - Encrypting passwords and messages on the backend
+- Storing secrets into a Heroku Postgres Database

 ## Releases
 This web app is accessible at this link: https://emman-b.github.io/OTSecret/#/